Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Examples with Refined Concentrability Coefficients

-We have so far considered the case where the hypothesis class $\Mcal$ is finite (but the bound only scales polynomially with respect to $\ln(|\Mcal|)$).
-When the hypothesis class is infinite such as tabular MDPs and linear mixture models \citep{ayoub2020model,modi2020sample}, we can still obtain the PAC guarantee by utilizing the generalized result in \pref{sec:general}. \paragraph{Tabular MDPs}

-Tabular MDPs are MDPs, where the state and action space are finite.
-Though the corresponding hypothesis class for the models is infinite, we can still run MLE, that is, estimating $P^{\star}$ by the empirical distribution.
-Then, \pref{alg:main_version} has the following guarantee.
+Tabular MDPs are MDPs where the state and action spaces are finite.
+Although the corresponding hypothesis class for tabular MDPs is infinite, we can still run MLE, that is, estimating $P^{\star}$ by the empirical distribution.
+Then, \pref{alg:main_version} and \pref{alg:main_version2} has the following guarantee.